-Home Help for families Information & Advice Family life, work & childcare Work & childcare Eligibility for the 30 hours free childcare scheme in England
+Home Help for families Information & Advice Family life, work & childcare Work & childcare Paying for childcare Eligibility for the 30 hours free childcare scheme in England

 2 mins read

-From September 2017, working families of three and four year olds will be entitled to an extra 15 hours of free childcare.
+Working families of three and four year olds are entitled to an extra 15 hours of free childcare.
 This is on top of the existing 15 hours of free early education for all parents of three and four year olds, and some two year olds.

 You will be eligible if you and your partner are seeking the free childcare to enable you to continue working and :